 Steps for Add Attachment to Mail for iPhone, iPad, iPod Touch

-Step 2: From the account choose, which mail service wants you to use.
+Step 2: Choose accounts; Select, which mail service wants you to use.
 Here for iCloud.

-Step 3: Tap on compose mail, from the beneath of the screen.
+Step 3: Tap on compose mail from beneath the screen.
 Touch and Hold on Black space in your Mail Body area. and see the option, for Attach File by swipe option.
 In Addition, we can also add Scan Document, Insert Drawing [Signature].

 New Feature – draw in the body of the email